MarsRon/repl-pinger/README.md

 git clone https://github.com/MarsRon/repl-pinger .
 ```

-5. Install dependencies, run `npm i --only=prod` in the shell.
+5. Install dependencies, run `npm i -D` in the shell.

 6. Go to the 🔒 Secrets tab, and referencing `.env.example`, add the environment variables one by one (Sorry, AFAIK there's no other way to add envvars).